Slevinski/slevinski.github.io/series/formal-signwriting/entries/styling-signs/essay.md

 The initial target identifies what is being styled.
 It may be a whole sign, a symbol key, or another supported output target depending on the renderer.

+For whole-sign styling, the canonical sign text is the FSW or SWU target before the first style-string separator.
+A parser that does not understand a later directive should preserve that target rather than discarding the sign.

 After the target, the style string has three hyphen-delimited sections:

 - **whole-sign style**, for whole-sign color, padding, background, detail color, and scale directives